Estimated reading time: 17 minutes

 You don’t have to say anything to your realtor about when you need to move.

-Don’t compromise your buying or selling power by allowing your realtor to know how fast you need to get in or get out.
+Don’t compromise your buying or selling power by letting your realtor know how fast you need to get in or out.

 Where You Work

 Oh, so you’re a doctor!
-You must make really good money and can afford the best and biggest homes.
+You must make above-average money and can afford the best and biggest homes.

 You’d be surprised what people can assume by your career and a realtor who is out of touch with finance will use that to their advantage.

-Not all wealthy people want big homes however there is plenty of homeowners who purchased a home at the top of their budget.
+Not all wealthy people want big homes; however, many homeowners purchase a house at the top of their budget.

-You might be an investor from overseas or perhaps you want to flip homes for a living to earn extra cash.
+You might be an investor from overseas or want to flip homes for a living to earn extra cash.

-You don’t need to tell your realtor anything about why you want to look at homes to purchase.
+You don’t need to tell your realtor why you want to look at homes to purchase.

-A couple we know flipped houses and earned enough to sell their home for over $800,000 and built a 2 million dollar mansion. (well it looks like a mansion to me).
+A couple we know flipped houses, earned enough to sell their home for over $800,000, and built a 2 million dollar mansion. (well, it looks like a mansion to me).

 Perhaps you are buying a house because you want to be a landlord or knock down a house to build.

-Don’t show stress and don’t beg your realtor to do anything to get the dream home you’ve just fell in love with during a showing.
+Don’t show stress, and don’t beg your realtor to do anything to get the dream home you’ve just fallen in love with during a showing.

 You may just get it and pay more than what you bargained for.